18 Jul 2026, Sat

 a close up of the front grille of a blue toyota truck

-If you bought a Toyota because you wanted the automotive equivalent of a brick that starts every morning, the last two years have probably been a tough watch.
-The latest chapter in the Tundra’s twin-turbo V6 saga is here, and it’s the kind of news that turns an enthusiast forum into a torch-and-pitchfork convention: Toyota may not actually replace every one of the 270,000 recalled engines after all.
+If you bought a Toyota specifically because you wanted the automotive equivalent of a brick that reliably starts every morning, the last two years have probably been a rough stretch to watch unfold.
+The latest development in the saga surrounding the Tundra’s twin-turbo V6 has arrived, and it’s the kind of news that turns an enthusiast forum into a genuine uproar: Toyota may not actually replace every one of the roughly 270,000 recalled engines after all.

-Instead, the automaker is rolling out free inspections and diagnostics for the Toyota and Lexus models packing the troubled V35A-FTS, and only some of them will get a brand-new motor bolted in.
-The rest?
-They get a clean bill of health, a pat on the hood, and a polite suggestion to stop worrying.
+Instead, the automaker is rolling out free inspections and diagnostics for the Toyota and Lexus models equipped with the troubled V35A-FTS engine, and only some of those vehicles will actually receive a new engine.
+The rest get a clean bill of health, effectively a pat on the hood, and a suggestion to stop worrying about it.

-Here’s the emotional core of it: you go buy from arguably the most trusted name in the business, and you end up with an engine that might shred its own bearings.
-Tundra owners reportedly want Toyota to simply “do what is right” and admit there’s an inherent design flaw, rather than running a software check and calling it a day, even when a failure is only theoretical.
+Here’s the emotional core of the backlash: someone buys from arguably the most trusted name in the auto industry, and ends up with an engine that might damage its own bearings from the inside.
+Tundra owners reportedly want Toyota to simply acknowledge there’s an inherent design flaw and replace every affected engine outright, rather than running a software check and treating a theoretical failure as resolved.

-To date, Toyota hasn’t publicly copped to a design flaw, and it’s still building the V35A-FTS at its factories, which have been cranking these out since the 2022 Tundra.
-Some owners with zero problems are frankly tired of the noise.
-Others see the inspection-only approach as Toyota quietly tapping the brakes on a financial bloodbath.
-Either way, the trust dent is real, and you don’t fix that with diagnostic software.
+To date, Toyota hasn’t publicly acknowledged a design flaw, and the automaker is still building the V35A-FTS at its factories, which have been producing this engine since the 2022 Tundra model year.
+Some owners who’ve experienced zero problems are understandably tired of the ongoing controversy.
+Others view the inspection-only approach as Toyota quietly limiting the financial cost of a much larger recall.
+Either way, the damage to owner trust here is real, and it’s not something diagnostic software alone is going to repair.

 By Shawn Henry